apache/inlong-website/docs/deployment/docker.md

 Deploy all InLong module by Docker Compose, it's only available for development.

-*Notice: The default message queue services is Apache Pulsar for Docker.*
+*Notice: The default message queue is Apache Pulsar for Docker.*

 Requirements: